Contents

 Stereo

 Stereo signal operations.
-Akkado tracks channel count (Mono vs Stereo) on every signal; mono DSP ops applied to a stereo signal auto-lift — a single instruction runs twice at dispatch with independent per-channel state.
-No more manually duplicating a chain for L and R.
+Akkado tracks channel count (Mono vs Stereo) on every signal; every audio DSP op is stereo-native — one instruction handles both channels with independent per-channel state, and a mono input widens automatically, so you don’t have to duplicate a chain for L and R.

 stereo